Lonwwolf14/MRS/README.md

 # 🎬 Movie Recommendation System

-Welcome to the **Movie Recommendation System**! 🍿 This powerful application leverages content-based filtering to recommend movies based on your preferred genres.
+Welcome to the **Movie Recommendation System**! 🍿 This powerful application leverages content-based filtering to recommend movies based on your preferred genres and movie names.
 Built with Flask, it offers a smooth web interface and a RESTful API for easy interaction with personalized movie recommendations.

 ## 🚀 Quick Start